Areas of Specialization

 The first two years of study for CEE at Illinois undergraduate students build the base needed for the civil and environmental engineering education: students take physics, math, chemistry, theoretical and applied mechanics, general engineering courses and electives.
 The last two years of study involve primarily civil and environmental engineering courses.
 Students elect a primary and secondary area of study from the seven areas of concentration and three interdisciplinary programs within the department.
 Learn more about these areas of study below.

-CEE is now offering a B.S. degree in Environmental Engineering.
+As of Fall 2024, CEE now offers a B.S. degree in Environmental Engineering.
+The environmental engineering undergraduate program comprises five areas of focus: Energy and Environmental Sustainability; Climate and Environmental Sustainability; Water Systems and Sustainability; Public Health Engineering and One Water.
 The first graduates of the program are expected in spring 2025.
-Current undergraduates may transfer into the program, and direct applications to the program will be accepted for the Fall 2024 term.
-The environmental engineering undergraduate program comprises five areas of focus: Energy and Environmental Sustainability; Climate and Environmental Sustainability; Water Systems and Sustainability; Public Health Engineering and One Water.
+Current undergraduates may transfer into the program.

 Engineering Hall